pavitranew/session-3/readme.md

 Note: `git commit` without the `-m` flag goes into VI - a text popular UNIX text editor.

 To avoid this always using the -m flag when committing.
-(If you end up in VI, hit ESC and type “:q” to exit.)
+(If you end up in VI, hit `ESC` and type `:q` to exit and try again.)

 * Git Status  - use this command liberally until your familiar with the system.